The business world in the UK today

 People who go into business under their own steam will typically see their business as part of their retirement plan; the success of their business will have a direct knock-on impact to the quality of their retirement.

-Financial Services can be so complicated, that is why I have spent the past 15 years learning, developing and growing so that I can become better at what I do.
+Financial Services can be so complicated, that is why I have spent many years learning, developing and growing so that I can become better at what I do.
 I do this for my clients, to make sure they are always getting the best advice possible.

 Protecting your business

 As a business owner, you manage risks every day to keep your business running smoothly.
 Whether it’s installing anti-virus software on your computers or making sure your building alarm is regularly serviced, protecting your company’s ability to make money is second nature.

 In the same way, you’ve almost certainly taken out insurance to cover your business property, machinery, vehicles and more.
 But many businesses fail to insure equally important risks, ones that affect their most valuable asset – their people.

 The death or serious illness of a business owner or key person can have a huge impact on a company’s profitability.
 In some cases it can even cause the business to fail completely.
 The good news is that, like many other risks you face, there are straightforward ways to protect your business.
 And with the help of a professional corporate financial planner, you can find the solutions that will make the future of your business more secure.
 But what’s the likelihood of your business losing someone through death?
 Unfortunately, it’s higher than you might think.
 Here are some figures: If you have five people in your business aged 50 or under, there’s at least a 33% chance that one of them will die before age 65.